 8. Try your best to not touch the front seat pocket/entertainment

-This may be a little extreme, especially if you’re not flying far, but if you’re really trying hard to be healthy, I recommend not touching the front seat pocket or entertainment center at all.
-Of course you can wipe these down if you can’t resisit and you can also bring your own in-flight entertainment if you really want to avoid touching them.
-Many people us the seat pocket as a garbage can and people typically sneeze right on the entertainment center so it can be riddled with germs.
+This may be a little extreme, especially if you’re not flying far, but if you’re really trying hard to be healthy, I recommend not touching the front seat pocket, entertainment center, or armrests.
+Of course, you can wipe these down with disinfectant wipes and then touch them.
+You can also bring your own in-flight entertainment if you really want to avoid touching them.
+Many people use the seat pocket as a garbage can and people typically sneeze right on the entertainment center so it can be riddled with germs.
 Yuck!

 9. Avoid touching your face

-Most of you probably already know this, but try and avoid touching your face in case you have germs on your hands.
+Most of you probably already know this, but try and avoid touching your face during air travel in case you have germs on your hands.
 Refer to tip #10 to see what you can put on your face to make yourself feel better and then maybe you’ll avoid touching it.

 10. Bring chapstick, face lotion or a face mask